OpenFactCheck: A Unified Framework for Factuality Evaluation of LLMs: Introduction

 The modules are designed for seamless integration, each contributing to and enhancing the capabilities of the others.
 The results of human verification derived from \llmevaluator can be used as the benchmark for evaluating the accuracy of automated fact-checkers.
 Simultaneously, the most effective checker identified in \factcheckerevaluator can be deployed for automated fact-checking tasks.
 Each fact-checker in \factcheckerevaluator can be an implementation in \responseevaluator.
 Complex user inquiries may be considered as potential candidates of the factuality assessment dataset utilized in \llmevaluator.

-Users can tailor their checkers according to their specific needs, such as domain specialization, cost-effectiveness, or rapid processing, and identify factual errors for both human-written text (a claim or document) and the outputs of LLMs.
-LLM researchers and practitioners can directly submit their LLM responses to the \llmevaluator by downloading our question set.
+\textbf{General users} can tailor their checkers according to their specific needs, such as domain specialization, cost-effectiveness, or rapid processing, and identify factual errors for both human-written text (a claim or document) and the outputs of LLMs.\textbf{ LLM researchers and practitioners} can directly submit their LLM responses to the \llmevaluator by downloading our question set.
 Subsequently, we conduct evaluations to assess the model's factual accuracy and to generate a report analyzing the model performance from multiple aspects.
-Similarly, developers who seek to evaluate and to fairly compare the efficacy of their fact-checking systems to other ones can upload their checker's verification outcomes to \factcheckerevaluator.
+Similarly, \textbf{developers} who seek to evaluate and to fairly compare the efficacy of their fact-checking systems to other ones can upload their checker's verification outcomes to \factcheckerevaluator.
 Then, our system will show the ranking information in the leaderboard after evaluating under the same measurements.

-To sum, three modules of \ofc respectively address: \begin{compactitem} \item how to effectively identify factual errors in a text input; \item how to systematically evaluate the factuality ability of an LLM; \item which automatic fact-checker is the best, and which component dominates the final verification accuracy. \end{compactitem}
+To sum, three modules of \ofc respectively address the following: \begin{itemize} \item how to effectively identify factual errors in a text input; \item how to systematically evaluate the factuality ability of an LLM; \item which automatic fact-checker is the best, and which component dominates the final verification accuracy. \end{itemize}

 We have launched an open-source initiative that includes the development of a Python library and a web interface tailored to support three major functionalities.
-This foundation is expected to act as a catalyst for future advancements in this domain.
+This foundation is expected to act as a catalyst for future advancements in factuality evaluation for LLMs.
 We encourage extensive implementation of unique, effective, and robust claim processors, retrievers and verifiers within fact-checking pipelines, collections of challenging questions that LLMs tend to make factual errors, and human-annotated fine-grained verification examples.
 We believe that this will help to promote and to advance future research on LLM factuality.